suzan-jamesono6og/notes/README.md

 # 2024-01-15
 - Today's programming wisdom is to prioritize tasks, plan your time wisely, and stay organized.
 This will help you to be more efficient and productive in your work.
 First, make a list of all the tasks you need to complete, then prioritize them based on their importance and urgency.
 Next, allocate time for each task, making sure to allow enough time so that you don't feel rushed or overwhelmed.
 Finally, use task management tools and programming languages to stay organised and track your progress.
 Remember to take breaks and keep your workspace clean, as this will also contribute to your overall productivity.
 By following these tips, you will be able to better manage your workload and achieve your goals more efficiently.

+# 2024-01-16
+- "Today's programming wisdom: 'Simplicity is the ultimate sophistication.' - Leonardo da Vinci.
+In coding, strive to write clean, concise, and readable code.
+Avoid unnecessary complexity; it often leads to bugs and maintenance nightmares.
+Remember that what you build today may need to be understood and modified tomorrow, so make it as simple and intuitive as possible without compromising functionality."

+In practice, this means favoring clear abstractions, modular design, well-named variables and functions, and adhering to established best practices and patterns.
+Always aim to reduce cognitive load for anyone reading your code, including your future self.